Pope Clement XI: Construction activity and patronage

-Pope Clement XI had a famous sundial added in the church of Santa Maria degli Angeli e dei Martiri and had an obelisk erected in the Piazza della Rotonda in front of the Pantheon, and a port built on the Tiber River, the beautiful Porto di Ripetta, demolished at the end of the 19th century.
+Pope Clement XI was persuaded by Luigi Ferdinando Marsili in 1711 to provide funds for the establishment of the first public observatory in Italy, the Observatory of Bologna.
+Marsili gifted him with eight paintings made by Donato Creti depicting telescopes and astronomical observations, which remain in the Vatican Museums.
+He had a famous sundial added in the church of Santa Maria degli Angeli e dei Martiri and had an obelisk erected in the Piazza della Rotonda in front of the Pantheon, and a port built on the Tiber River, the beautiful Porto di Ripetta, demolished at the end of the 19th century.

 He established a committee, overseen by his favourite artists, Carlo Maratta and Carlo Fontana, to commission statuary of the apostles to complete the decoration of Basilica of Saint John Lateran.
 He also founded an academy of painting and sculpture on the Campidoglio.

 He also enriched the Vatican Library with numerous Oriental codices and lent his patronage to the first archaeological excavations in the Roman catacombs.
 In his native Urbino he restored numerous edifices and founded a public library.